jackyzha0/quartz/content/10/10 questions to be set aside.md

 ---
-title: "Ten questions to be set aside"
+title: "10 questions to be set aside"
 tags:
 ---